madhupriya20/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

    - Why you chose the entities and relationships.
    - How you modeled prerequisites or billing.

-# ER Diagram Submission - GEETHU R
+# ER Diagram Submission - MADHUPRIYA R
 ## Scenario 1
 University Database
 ## ER Diagram